 If the theme has a /languages/ folder (and Mantra does) upload both the .mo and the .po files there.
 Check once more that they are named accordingly.

-There isn’t really a step five unless you wanna consider tapping yourself on the back and congratulating yourself on a job well done as a step.
+There isn’t really a step five unless you want to consider tapping yourself on the back and congratulating yourself on a job well done as a step.
 The theme is now translated and you can check it out.
-Go ahead, take a look at your new translated theme and verify that your new text looks good and matches context both on the live site and in the theme settings page (if the theme has such a page and Mantra does).
+Go ahead, take a look at your new translated theme and verify that your new text looks good and matches context both on the live site and in the theme settings page (if the theme has such a page and all our WodPress themes do).

 If you reached step 5 and you’re not clapping your hands in joy, leave a comment below and we’ll guide you there.

-PS: To avoid all the off-line file editing, one can use the Codestyling Localization plugin and do the actual translating straight from inside WordPress dashboard.
+PS: To avoid all the off-line file editing, one can use the Codestyling Localization plugin and do the actual translating straight from inside the WordPress dashboard.
+See how in our follow-up tutorial on how to translate a WordPress theme II.